ansible-collections/amazon.cloud/docs/amazon.cloud.iam_role_module.rst

 Synopsis
 --------
-- Creates and manages new roles for your AWS account (list, create, update, describe, delete).
+- Creates and manages new roles for your AWS account.